 How Do Continuous Glucose Monitors Work?

-Getting a CGM is a decision that you and your healthcare provider should take together.
-That’s because such devices are only available through medical prescription.
+Getting a CGM is a decision that you and your healthcare provider should make together.
+Such devices are only available through medical prescription.

-At first, you need to work with a diabetes educator to understand how everything goes.
-Over time, you’ll get the hang of inserting and changing the sensor, along with keeping track of your glucose trends.
+At first, you need to work with a diabetes educator to understand how everything works.
+Over time, you'll get the hang of inserting and changing the sensor and keeping track of your glucose trends.

 Here's a quick overview of how CGMs work.